Adaptive Acceleration Without Strong Convexity Priors Or Restarts: Introduction

 \section{Introduction}

-Accelerated methods are notable for achieving optimal convergence rates among first-order optimization algorithms on key problem classes~\citep{Nesterov2018}.
-However, to attain these optimal rates in practice, they require knowledge of problem-specific parameters.
-Consider the class of Lipschitz-smooth, strongly convex functions, characterized by the smoothness parameter \(L\) and the strong convexity parameter \(m\).
+Accelerated methods are special for achieving optimal convergence rates among first-order optimization algorithms on key problem classes~\citep{Nesterov2018}.
+A notable example is \(\mathcal{S}(L,m)\), the class of Lipschitz-smooth, strongly convex functions characterized by the smoothness parameter \(L\) and the strong convexity parameter \(m\), which finds applications in signal processing \cite{Combettes2005}, imaging \cite{Chambolle2016} and machine learning \cite{Sra2011}.
 To apply accelerated methods effectively in this setting, both \(L\) and \(m\) must be known; yet, as noted by \citet[p.463]{Boyd2004}, these parameters ``are known only in rare cases.''
-While \(L\) can often be estimated via backtracking~\citep{Tseng2008,Beck2009}, estimating \(m\) is considerably more difficult.
+While \(L\) can be bounded via backtracking~\citep{Tseng2008,Beck2009}, ``estimating the strong convexity parameter is much more challenging'' \citet[p.3]{ODonoghue2015}.
 As \citet[p.21]{Su2016} put it: ``while it is relatively easy to bound the Lipschitz constant \(L\) by the use of backtracking, estimating the strong convexity parameter \(m\), if not impossible, is very challenging.''
-Similarly, \citet[p.3]{ODonoghue2015} emphasize that ``estimating the strong convexity parameter is much more challenging.''
-In light of this, restart schemes have emerged as the dominant approach to handling unknown \(m\)~\citep[Sec.~6]{dAspremont2021}.
-These methods restart accelerated algorithms (e.g., Nesterov’s method) based on adaptive criteria, which can be predetermined \citep{Roulet2017,Aujol2024} or checked at runtime \citep{Nesterov2013,Lin2015a,ODonoghue2015,Liang2022,Renegar2022,Lan2023,Sujanani2025}.
-Despite these advances, it remains an:
+In this context, applying the general idea of restarting an algorithm \citep{Pokutta2020} to accelerated methods has emerged as the only viable approach to handle unknown \(m\)~\citep[Sec.~6]{dAspremont2021}.
+Roughly speaking, there are two ways in which robustness to unknown \(m\) can be achieved, depending on the purpose of restarting.
+When restarting is used to accelerate a base method, the optimal restarting schedule is a function of \(m\).
+Then, the first way to handle unknown \(m\) is by devising schedules without explicit knowledge of \(m\).
+For example, \cite{Roulet2017} propose to run independent schedules in parallel, each of which corresponds to a guess of the true \(m\).
+Then, by efficiently selecting the \(m\) guesses, one of the schedules is guaranteed to be close to optimal, resulting in a total logarithmic suboptimality factor when accounting for all the schedules.7 In contrast, in \citep{Aujol2024}, the schedule is determined one batch of iterations at a time, by estimating the condition number of the problem.
+These are predetermined restarting criteria, in the sense that base methods are restarted after a fixed number of iterations, which cannot be changed during the actual execution of the base method.
+The second way to achieve robustness to unknown \(m\) is when restarting is used to correct accelerated algorithms that underperform, according to some restarting criteria checked at runtime \citep{Nesterov2013,Lin2015a,ODonoghue2015,Liang2022,Renegar2022,Lan2023,Sujanani2025}.
+For example, in \citep{Sujanani2025}, if the base method falls behind accelerated convergence predicted using an estimate of \(m\), then the estimate is updated and the base method is restarted.
+A simpler way to preemptively restart, proposed by \cite{ODonoghue2015}, is to check for nonmonotonicity in function values, which is shown to indicate an underestimate of \(m\).